sidrakesh93/grpc-common/tools/performance_db/performance_db_frontend/ReadMe.md

   * _Client times chart_: Plots the client system time and client user time.

 * **General statistics page**: The general statistics page displays the Histograms for various performance metrics, using the performance data for all the users in a given time frame.
 The histograms are generated using the [Google charts API](https://developers.google.com/chart/interactive/docs/gallery/histogram), while the time range is implemented using [Date range picker](https://github.com/dangrossman/bootstrap-daterangepicker).
 Each performance metric is displayed on a different general statistics page.

+* **Configurations page**: The configurations page can be accessed by clicking the hyperlinked test name in the performance database table.
+This page contains the test configuration information, which include the Client and Server configurations.
+It also contains the user system specifications, at the time of submitting the test results.